wanderer3519/PingPal/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Personal details
+Name: Bhogaraju Shanmukha Sri Krishna
+University: Indian Institute of Technology, Palakkad
+Department: Computer Science and Engineering

+Find the design document <a href="./SystemDesignDocument.md">Here</a>

+I have pushed the system design document to the repo as a markdown in the same directory.
+Please check it

+## How to run
+Also check the <a href="./SystemDesignDocument.md">The design document</a> for more details
+1. Login to atlas mongo db
+2. Setup a new database user and connect to the data.
+3. Go to connect, copy the mongodb URL and